monsoonmaelstrom/book2/book2.md

 “You wouldn’t know anything about the avalanches?”
 I say as I study his face.

-“I know that they happened,” he answers, “but no more than that.
+“I know they happened,” he answers, “but no more than that.
 Though I can make an educated guess.”

 “Can’t we all,” I mutter.